bright/new-www/content/blog/unblocking-the-main-thread-refactoring-from-sync-to-async-in-javascript.md

 ## No need to hurry?
 Wait for idle time

 For less critical tasks, we can utilize a new API called **`requestIdleCallback`**.
 This API allows us to schedule work to be executed during idle periods when the browser's main thread is not busy with other high-priority tasks.
-By leveraging **`requestIdleCallback`**, we can ensure that our less important tasks are executed efficiently without impacting the overall performance of the application.
+By leveraging **`requestIdleCallback`**, **we can ensure that our less important tasks are executed efficiently without impacting the overall performance of the application**.
 Let's explore how we can implement this alternative approach.

 ```tsx
 // Define a function to process a single element